The International Money Café Show cover art

 Listen for free

-Foreign-born US citizens, green card holders (immigrants) in the US, and foreign nationals on temporary nonimmigrant US visas, have unique financial & US tax compliance challenges as they straddle their multi-country footprint.
+Foreign-born US citizens, green card holders (immigrants) in the US, and foreign nationals on temporary non-immigrant US visas face unique financial & US tax compliance challenges as they straddle multiple countries.

-US expats living abroad have somewhat similar challenges from having to deal with US taxes and foreign obligations.
+US expats living abroad face similar challenges, including dealing with US taxes and foreign obligations.

-In "The International Money Café Podcast" Jane Mepham, CFP®, and Manasa Nadig, EA, address these unique challenges over a cup of Coffee/Chai in addition to talking about life in the US.
+In the "The International Money Café Podcast" (A cross-border tax and finance podcast), Jane Mepham, CFP®, and Manasa Nadig, EA, address these unique challenges over a cup of coffee or chai, while also discussing life in the US.

-Jane & Manasa being foreign-born, are able to address these issues from a very personal and relatable point of view every other week, as they walk the same journey and pursue their own version of the American dream.
+Jane & Manasa, being foreign-born, can address these issues from a very personal, relatable point of view every other week, as they walk the same journey and pursue their own version of the American dream.

 Economics Education Personal Finance Politics & Government